- Search The Registry

 Other players signed included John "Mule" Miles, whose 11 home runs in 11 games for the Chicago American Giants would be a record to this day had he hit them in the major leagues; Miles is now a Seattle Mariner.
 Emilio "Millito" Navarro, who was born in Puerto Rico and played shortstop for the Cuban Stars, joined the New York Yankees at age 102 (see image), and Mamie "Peanut" Johnson, who was a teammate of a teenage Hank Aaron on the Indianapolis Clowns.
 Johnson, the first woman to pitch and win on a men's pro baseball team, is now on the Washington Nationals.

 The ceremonial draft was the idea of Hall of Fame player Dave Winfield, (then) vice president of the San Diego Padres.
-The landmark recognition was also embraced by Commissioner Bud Selig and executive vice president of baseball operations Jimmie Lee Solomon.
+Commissioner Bud Selig and executive vice president of baseball operations Jimmie Lee Solomon also embraced the landmark recognition.